AICoE/elyra-aidevsecops-tutorial/docs/source/push-changes.md

 If you don't have a GitHub token, you can create one following GitHub docs: [create GitHub token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-## Push your changes to GitHub repo
+## Push your changes using JupyterLab Git extension

 If you are running this tutorial on Operate First your work-in-progress notebooks can be saved in your JupyterHub PVC by hitting the save button on the top panel.
 Nevertheless, it is a good practice to push your changes to the GitHub repo when you finish working on your project, so that all your work can be saved.